weemen/erlang-eventsourcing/README.md

 - There is no real playhead functionality so events might still collide with each other.
 - Mysql should be started out of the box
 - Create decent log message instead of io:fwrite.
+- Create something like a db migration file